Guitar Stand

 Rustic Finish

-After assembly, the stand was finished with a dark walnut oil stain applied by hand with a cloth, followed by two coats of a matte water-based topcoat.
+After assembly, the stand was finished with a dark walnut oil stain applied by hand with a cloth, followed by two coats of a polyurethane topcoat.
 The stain was wiped on in thin layers to let the plywood grain show through, giving the piece a warm, aged appearance.
 The topcoat seals the surface and adds durability without adding a plastic sheen that would conflict with the natural wood aesthetic.